 Orthopedic surgery involves the prevention, diagnosis, and treatment of bone, joint, ligament, tendon, and muscle disorders.

 Each of our clinics has a dedicated surgery room complete with state-of-the-art equipment.
-Our surgical team, including our surgical director Dr. Amy Kantor, uses the latest technology, time-tested techniques, and cutting-edge diagnostics to provide our furry patients with the best care possible.
+Our surgical team uses the latest technology, time-tested techniques, and cutting-edge diagnostics to provide our furry patients with the best care possible.

 ACL stands for “anterior cruciate ligament,” although in dogs and cats it’s more commonly referred to as the CCL, or “cranial cruciate ligament.”